 Hold up.
 What the heck is Super Simple Saturday?

 Yay, I’m so glad you asked.
-Every Saturday we’ll be featuring one of our favourite globally-inspired recipes which can be easily made in 5 minutes using achievable ingredients.
+Saturday’s are the day we’ll feature one of our favourite globally-inspired recipes which can be easily made in 5 minutes using achievable ingredients.

 We like to think of these recipes as mini whirlwinds of wonder and discovery.